SCA Group

 SCA Group (Social Care in Action) is a social enterprise health and social care organisation based in Southampton, Hampshire, England.
 It operates in the south coast region of England.

 SCA Group started as SCA Community Care Services (now SCA Care) to provide homecare and daycare services.
-It was established in 1991 on a not-for-profit basis by the Reverend Brian Strevens, former Director of Southampton Council for Voluntary Services.
+It was established in 1991 on a not-for-profit basis by Brian Strevens, former Director of Southampton Council for Voluntary Services.

 Projects

 SCA Group has established several centres and groups that provide services to Southampton residents: